Top 3 Entry-level Cloud Hosting Providers

 The live representatives are rarely of any help, don’t listen to your question, and often reply by pushing links to their knowledge base.

 You can also try their ticketing system or toll-free number, but I doubt the assistance will be much better.
+You can check out Nick’s detailed review about HostGator Cloud and see his long experience with the service.

 - Hatchling Cloud (from $4.95)*